LazerLambda/MetricsComparison/README.md

     - *.py: One dimensional tasks inheriting from OneDim
 - metrics/:
     - Metric.py: Base class for all metrics, including specific information regarding the behaviour of the metric
+    - Prerequisites for the used metrics
+    - custom_metrics/
         - *.py: Inheriting form Metric.py.
 - Plot.py
     - Plots the results by task
 - PlotByMetric: